Relaxed Multirate Infinitesimal Step Methods for Initial-Value Problems: Introduction

 \subsection{Runge--Kutta Theory for Multirate Methods}

-In recent work, Sandu and G{\" u}nther introduced a theory for Generalized-Structure Additively-Partitioned Runge-Kutta (GARK) methods \cite{Sandu2013gark,Sandu2015}.
+In recent work, Sandu and G{\" u}nther introduced a theory for Generalized-Structure Additively-Partitioned Runge-Kutta (GARK) methods \cite{Sandu2015,Sandu2013gark}.
 As the name suggests, this theory may be applied to understand a wide range of Runge-Kutta-like time integration methods, and notably provides both order conditions and a linear stability theory for methods in this general format.
-For simplicity, they formulate GARK methods for autonomous systems of ODEs written in additively-split form,
+For simplicity, GARK methods are formulated for autonomous systems of ODEs in additively-split form,

-Here, we consider the case of $N=2$, corresponding to our target problems of the form \eqref{eq:additive_form}, i.e.
+Here, we consider the case of $N=2$, corresponding to our target problems \eqref{eq:additive_form}, i.e.